Alcobaça Monastery: Royal tombs

+Tombs of King Peter I (left) and Inês de Castro (right), the latter showing Christ presiding over the Last Judgment.

-In the transept of the church are located the tombs of King Pedro I and his mistress, Inês de Castro, who was assassinated in 1355 by order of Pedro's father, King Afonso IV.
-After becoming king, Pedro ordered the remains of his beloved to be transferred to her tomb in Alcobaça and, according to a popular legend, had her crowned as queen of Portugal and ordered court members to pay her homage by kissing her decomposing hand.
+In the transept of the church are located the tombs of King Peter I and his mistress, Inês de Castro, who was assassinated in 1355 by order of Peter's father, King Afonso IV.
+After becoming king, Peter ordered the remains of his beloved to be transferred to her tomb in Alcobaça and, according to a popular legend, had her crowned as queen of Portugal and ordered court members to pay her homage by kissing her decomposing hand.

 This pair of royal tombs in Alcobaça, of unknown authorship, are among the best works of Gothic sculpture in Portugal.
 The tombs are supported by lions, in the case of the king, and half-men half-beasts, in the case of Ines, and both carry the recumbent figures of the deceased assisted by a group of angels.
-The sides of Pedro's tomb are magnificently decorated with reliefs showing scenes from Saint Bartholomew's life, as well as scenes from Pedro and Ines' life.
+The sides of Peter's tomb are magnificently decorated with reliefs showing scenes from Saint Bartholomew's life, as well as scenes from Peter and Ines' life.
 Her tomb is decorated with scenes from the life of Christ, including the Crucifixion and the Last Judgement.